apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 You may have noticed that the code above is missing some details, such as the `PriorityQueue` implementation.
 It is only meant to illustrate the idea behind broadcasting.
 However, I would like to touch upon the `is_ack` function, as it deserves a paragraph of its own.
 A simple way to implement acknowledgements is to have each node broadcast an acknowledgement for every message it receives, containing the ID of the message it wants to acknowledge.
-This way, for every message in the queue, a node has to keep a counter, `msg.ack_count`, which gets incremented every time it receives an acknowledgement for that message.
+This way, for every message in the queue, a node maintains a counter, `msg.ack_count`, which gets incremented every time it receives an acknowledgement for that message.
 A message is fully acknowledged when `msg.ack_count == N`.
+Note that sending an explicit acknowledgement message is not necessary.
+As every node broadcasts each message to all other nodes, the broadcast itself could serve as an acknowledgement, since it's a clear indication that the node has received the message, otherwise it would not have broadcast it.
 I also wrote a complete implementation of the above algorithm, which you can find [here](https://github.com/apetenchea/cdroot/tree/master/source/_posts/time-in-distributed-systems/code/broadcasting).

 #### Practical considerations